 “In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace, which He made to abound toward us in all wisdom and prudence, having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself.”

 It is important for us to know and believe this.
 It is the reason I have for writing this book.
-I believe the Holy Spirit can work in the hearts and minds of believers to open up understanding of the Scriptures.
+I believe the Holy Spirit can work in the hearts and minds of believers to open up understanding of Scripture.
 In these days it is sad to see how little comprehension and clarity Christians possess of God’s Word.
 And it is even more so to see ministers in the church struggle to rightly divide the word of truth (II Tim.
 2:15).
-Often confusion and frustration reign.
+Often error or apathy reign.
 However it should not be like this.
 I find that God is willing, no, more than willing – it is His good pleasure to reveal His thoughts and purposes to us.

 Seek only God’s Thoughts from His Word